7

 But whether the ICE-21 is the best of these Cuisinart machines for you depends largely on how much ice cream you need to make in one go.

-If you make small batches that are eaten quickly the ICE-21 is a good choice.
-If you need to feed a lot of people from one batch or like to store batches to be eaten over a longer period of time, then a Cuisinart with a bigger bowl or an machine with a built in freezer might be a better option.
+If you make small batches that are eaten quickly, the ICE-21 is a good choice.
+If you need to feed a lot of people from one batch or like to store batches to be eaten over a longer period of time, then a Cuisinart with a bigger bowl or a machine with a built-in compressor might be a better option.

 Have no doubt though, the ICE-21 may be small and cheap, but from my experience I can confidently say that it's robust, dependable and makes great ice cream!